-Help improve home testing experiences for visually impaired peoplePosted: Tuesday 19 January 2021 at 10:35
+Help improve home testing experiences for visually impaired peoplePosted: Tuesday 19 January 2021

 The Macular Society is supporting NHS Test and Trace to conduct research into the experience and accessibility of getting a home test for coronavirus (COVID-19).